 There are no upfront costs for representation.
-If the outcome of your claim is favorable Jan Dils office is entitled to 25% of any retroactive benefits awarded to you up to $6,000 whichever is lowest.
+If the outcome of your claim is favorable, Jan Dils office is entitled to 25% of any retroactive benefits awarded to you, up to $7,200.
 However, if your claim continues passed the administrative level to the Appeals Council and Federal District Court, a higher amount may be paid in representative fees.
 Also, any expenses for reports requested from medical providers or other establishments paid for by the firm will be passed to you as a client.

 The most essential piece of evidence in a Social Security disability claim is consistent medical treatment.
 Treating regularly with your doctor(s) and fully expressing all symptoms you are experiencing is the best way to strengthen your case.
 It may also be beneficial for your doctor(s) to complete a medical assessment and/or write an opinion letter regarding the severity of your medical conditions.